 ARTICLE X: EXECUTIVE COMMITTEE

-The Executive Committee shall consist of the The President, The Immediate Past President, Executive Vice-President, First Vice Presidents, Second Vice President, Treasurer, Assistant Treasurer, Secretary, and the Principal or a designated representative.
+The Executive Committee shall consist of the The President, The Immediate Past President, Executive Vice-President, First Vice Presidents, Second Vice President, Treasurer, Assistant Treasurer, The Immediate Past Treasurer(s), Secretary, and the Principal or a designated representative.

 The Executive Committee shall meet prior to the regular meeting of the Board in order to set the agenda.